DHTMLX/docs-suite/docs/popup/api/popup_attach_method.md

 @signature: {'attach(name: string | object, config?: any): VNode;'}

 @params:
-- name 	string|object		the name or object of a component
+- `name: string|object` - the name or object of a component
-- config		object	    		optional, the configuration settings of a component
+- `config: object` - optional, the configuration settings of a component

 @returns:
-- attached			object			the object of the attached component
+The object of the attached component.

 @example:
 const timepicker = new dhx.Timepicker();